 (b) Quality Assurance/Community Living Services (QA/CLS) division performs a semi-annual financial desk audit of 100% the waiver case management providers as part of a comprehensive provider audit process.
-The desk audit reviews claims in comparison with documentation of services delivery and in comparison with service plan authorization.
+The desk audit reviews claims in comparison with monthly monitoring reports and case management case notes detailing service delivery in comparison with service plan authorization.
 In addition, OHCA Program Integrity and Accountability unit conducts an on-site audit of waiver service providers when reviews of claims payments uncover abnormalities/errors in provider claims and/or documentation associated with a claim.